-To avoid spending time queueing and processing the Philippines visa on arrival, travelers from Taiwan can apply in advance for a Philippines online visa.
+To avoid spending time queueing and processing the Philippines visa on arrival, travelers from Taiwan can apply in advance for a Philippines online visa waiver.
 The simple online application form only takes a few minutes to complete.

 Many nationalities can enter the Philippines for limited periods visa-free.
 Travelers from Brazil and Israel can enter for up to 59 days without a visa and dozens more nationalities (including visitors from the US, Canada, Australia, and all EU countries) can enter for up to 30 days.

 Which Nationalities are Eligible for the Philippines Visa on Arrival?